 Drugs reduce your brain’s ability to recognise what you need.
-When you use a lot of a drug or use more often, good feelings can become unpleasant feelings like paranoia or irritability because you haven't slept or eaten recently.
-Or as soon as your comedown is over, your brain could tell you it wants more even when you know that isn't a good idea for your life.
+For example, good feelings might become unpleasant feelings like paranoia or irritability because you haven't slept or eaten recently.
+Or as soon as your comedown is over, your brain could tell you it wants more even when you know that's a bad idea.

 |Hungry||Have I had enough to eat today?|

 |Lonely||Am I feeling lonely and need company?|